TomfromBerlin/Debian-Pihole-Unbound/README.md

 #### /etc/unbound/unbound.conf.d/pi-hole.conf

 This file contains settings wich can be found [here](https://docs.pi-hole.net/guides/dns/unbound/#configure-unbound).
 Basically, you can copy/paste the content.
 The only(!) change I made is `do-ip6: no` to `do-ip6: yes`.
 For some reason Unbound (ver.
 1.9.x) seems to want to use IP6.
 After a long search I found a hint in the depths of the internet that this could be the reason why Unbound is not playing.
 After changing that entry it worked.
 This may be due to the fact that this is also activated by default in the Fritzbox and I have not switched it off.
-But it gets even weirder later when it comes to telling Pi-hole to use Unbound as DNS.
+But it gets weird later when it comes to telling Pi-hole to use Unbound as DNS.

-#### /etc/unbound/unbound.conf.d/resolvconf_resolvers.conf.backup
+#### /etc/unbound/unbound.conf.d/resolvconf_resolvers.conf(.backup)

 This is the culprit.
-You have already deleted or renamed the file.
+Delete or rename the file and disable the unbound-resolvconf.service, or at least manipulate /etc/resolvconf.conf (see (here)[/README.md#etcunboundunboundconfdresolvconf_resolversconfbackup]) to prevent its resurrection.

 #### /etc/unbound/unbound.conf.d/root-auto-trust-anchor-file.conf